prahladyeri/tiddly/README.md

 	PUT  	/books/1 ... => Update the record where `id` equals `1` with posted JSON data.
 	DELETE  /books/1 ... => Delete the record where `id` equals `1`.

 The only "opinionated" thing about this app is the dependence on the `id` field.
 It assumes that each table has `id` column defined as the primary key and the CRUD transactions are based on that.
 Also, additional tables like `books` in this example need to be defined in `models.py`.
-By default, `flask-tiddly` comes with only two tables called `dual` and `user` to play around.
+By default, `tiddly` comes with only two tables called `dual` and `user` to play around.
 Of course, you can customize and change this logic in `app.py` if you really want.

 ## Installation

-To install and run this project, just clone or [download](https://github.com/prahladyeri/flask-tiddly/archive/master.zip) this github repository and just start the `tiddly` app:
+To install and run this project, just clone or [download](https://github.com/prahladyeri/tiddly/archive/master.zip) this github repository and just start the `tiddly` app:

 	python app.py